joao-gueifao-924/Video-Stabilization/README.md

 ## Known Limitations

 - **Translation Lock** and **Rotation Lock** modes are not correctly implemented yet (marked as TODO)
-- Feature-based methods require sufficient scene texture (minimum 10 trackable features)
-- Real-time performance depends on scene complexity and parameter settings
+- Achieving real-time performance depends on using appropriate parameter settings
-- ORB and SIFT modes reset reference frame when switching stabilization modes
 - ECC refinement is implemented but currently disabled for performance reasons
-- Isotropic scaling is automatically removed from motion estimates (may not suit all use cases)
+- Camera motion estimation relies on a rigid-body model, which improves accuracy by reducing the number of degrees of freedom, but may not be suitable for all scenarios.

 ## Further Reading: Mathematical Overview